Buildings Focus: 5-bay beef unit for a calf-to-store enterprise in Waterford

 The walls of the shed stand 2.4m high, with the slatted tank 2.75m deep, 4.0m wide and 27m long – which has an agitation point at either end.

-The 5-bay shed is divided up into the three pens – two large and one smaller pen.
+The five-bay shed is divided up into the three pens – two large and one smaller pen.

 The two larger pens – which span two bays each – are 9.6m long and 5m wide, while the smaller pen located in between the two larger pens in the middle of the shed measures 4.8m long and 5m wide.